ministryofjustice/moj-frontend/docs/production/moj-frontend.md

 - [Import font and image assets](/production/import-font-and-image-assets/)
 - [Import JavaScript](/production/import-javascript/)

-You can also use the option to [try using precompiled files](/production/install-using-precompiled-files/) to test how MoJ Frontend works in your application.
+You can also use the option to [try using precompiled files](/production/install-using-precompiled-files/) to test how MOJ Frontend works in your application.

-MoJ Design System documentation includes live examples of MoJ Frontend components and how to use them in your service.
+MOJ Design System documentation includes live examples of MOJ Frontend components and how to use them in your service.